codaamok/codaamok.github.io-hugo/content/post/Deploying-Hugo-websites-in-Azure-for-pennies-or-for-free-on-GitHub-pages/index.md

 ## Azure Blob storage

-Moving on to hosting your Hugo website on Azure Blob storage.
+Moving on to hosting your Hugo website on Azure Blob storage instead.

 There's no fancy automation here.
-Azure Blob storage does not integrate with your GitHub repository.
-It also does not create a workflow for you, or automatically create the static website.
+Azure Blob storage does not integrate with your GitHub repository so it does not create a neat CI/CD pipeline for you.
+It also does not automatically create the static website.
 There is also no bundled Azure Functions resource so you can not roll your own API.
 Also, if you want the same CI/CD experience as with Azure Static Web Apps, you must roll your own workflow.
 But that is OK!
 Because I will share with you mine!

 Why bother using it then if it is inferior?
 I guess while Static Web Apps are in preview, even though Microsoft will give you 30 days notice, they could start charging you an unpredictable rate to use it.
 Whereas Blob storage is here now, and its pricing is predictable.
 Maybe you also have your own reasons to prefer Blob storage.